PHB-Methods/phb-methoden-website/forschung/index.md

 To this end our key research areas include:

-1. Core Topics: Stress and Digital Health Applications We investigate the impact of stress and the efficacy of digital health applications in managing psychological well-being.
+1. Stress and Digital Health Applications
+We investigate the impact of stress and the efficacy of digital health applications in managing psychological well-being.
 By exploring these contemporary issues, we strive to develop effective interventions and tools that leverage technology to improve mental health outcomes.

 2. Theory-Based Modeling of Trait Distributions and Changes